 Review of Havila Castor ferry

-The ship has a max capacity of 640 passengers.
-Cargo capacity is 9 cars and 190 pallets, 40 of which can be transported by freezing or cooling.
+The ship has max capacity 640 passengers, and cargo capacity 9 cars and 190 pallets (40 of which can be transported by freezing or cooling).
 The vessel will be inaugurated in April 2022 (April 7th/Maiden Voyage/due to construction delays postponed from September 2021) and will operate year-round on Norway's coastal ferry route Bergen-Kirkenes (crossing time 7 days) stopping at 34 ports along the itinerary.
 This route is served by a total of 11 ships (7x by Hurtigruten, 4x by Havila) and the ferry service is government-subsidized.